Kimtaro/ve/Readme.md

 Todo
 ----

-- There's some major concurrency issues with the current sinatra server
 - Expose more through the sinatra server
 - Alias lemma to base, so people don't need to know what lemmas are
 - Break out into separate projects for each component.
 Ve-ruby, Ve-js.